Recharge Your Mind: 6 Outdoor Activities to Pair with Adult ADHD Therapy in McAllen, TX

 Want help weaving nature into your ADHD care plan?

-Final Word: Choose How You Recharge
+Final Word from an ADHD Therapist: Choose How You Recharge

 • Hyperactive or scattered?
 Move at Camp McAllen or the Hike & Bike trail.